open-traffic-generator/ixia-c/docs/hello-snappi.md

 python -m pip install --upgrade snappi==0.12.1 dpkt
 ```

-### Create API Handle
+## Create the API Handle

-The first step in any snappi script is to import the `snappi` package and instantiate an `api` object, where `location` parameter takes the HTTPS/gRPC address of the controller and `verify` is used to turn off insecure certificate warning.
+The first step in any snappi script is to import the `snappi` package and instantiate an `api` object, where the `location` parameter takes the HTTPS/gRPC address of the controller and `verify` is used to turn off the insecure certificate warning.

-If the controller is deployed with a non-default TCP port using [deployment parameters](deployments.md#deployment-parameters), it must be specified explicitly in the address (default port of HTTPS is 8443 and gRPC is 40051).
+If the controller is deployed with a non-default TCP port by using the [deployment parameters](deployments.md#deployment-parameters), it must be specified explicitly in the address (default port of HTTPS is 8443 and gRPC is 40051).

 ```python
 import snappi